mpv-player/mpv/DOCS/man/options.rst

 ``--length=<relative time>``
     Stop after a given time relative to the start time.
     See ``--start`` for valid option values and examples.

+``--rebase-start-time=<yes|no>``
+    Whether to move the file start time to ``00:00:00`` (default: yes).
+This is less awkward for files which start at a random timestamp, such as transport streams.
+On the other hand, if there are timestamp resets, the resulting behavior can be rather weird.
+For this reason, and in case you are actually interested in the real timestamps, this behavior can be disabled with ``no``.

 ``--speed=<0.01-100>``
     Slow down or speed up playback by the factor given as parameter.